• Skip to primary navigation

 What We Do

-DRI envisions a world in which individuals with disabilities and mental illness have equal access and opportunity to live, work, and learn in the most integrated settings.
 Each year, DRI carefully allocates our limited funding to designated areas of focus to capture the needs of as many Iowans with disabilities as possible.
 We look to the community to provide insight into their needs and adjust our Areas of Focus to reflect that.
-Although our areas of focus are continually evolving, we will always defend the rights of individuals with disabilities and mental illness.
+Although our areas of focus are continually evolving, we will always defend the rights of individuals with disabilities.

 Areas of Focus